vutran1710/Green-State/README.md

 ### Prerequisites

-This is a React stuff, so naturally you need React - more specifically the version that supports **hook** - unless you are Gandalf the Grey with latest upgraded magic that breath stuffs out of thin air!
+This is a React stuff, so naturally you need React - more specifically the version that supports **hook** - unless you are Gandalf the Grey who can pretty much do whatever he likes without `npm`!

 ### Installation